Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Additional experiments

 \subsection{Online i.i.d. sampling from the MDP}

-In this set of experiments we compare the performance of TD-SVRG, VRTD and Vanilla TD with fixed and decreasing learning rates in the i.i.d. sampling case.
-States and rewards are sampled from the same MDP as in Section \ref{sec_alg_comp}.
-Hyperparameters are chosen as follows: for TD-SVRG -- learning rate $\alpha = 1/8$, update batch size $M=16/\lambda_{A}$.
-VRTD -- learning rate $\alpha = 0.1$ and batch size $M = 2000$.
-For vanilla TD with constant learning rate its value set to $0.1$ and for decreasing learning rate it is $1/t$, where $t$ is number of the performed update.
-Average results over 10 runs are shown in Figure \ref{fig3}.
-The figure shows that TD-SVRG converges even if its performance suffers from high variance, VRTD and vanilla TD with constant learning rate oscillate after reaching a certain level (due to bias) and vanilla TD with decreasing learning rate converges very slowly.
+In this set of experiments we compare the performance of TD-SVRG, VRTD and Vanilla TD with decreasing learning rates in the i.i.d. sampling case.
+States and rewards are sampled from the same MDP as in Section \ref{sec_alg_comp} under iid sampling strategy - next transition is being sampled independently from previous transition.
+Hyperparameters are chosen as follows: for TD-SVRG -- learning rate $\alpha = 1/8$, update batch size $M=16/\lambda_{A}$, estimation batch size epoch expansion factor is $\rho^2 = 1.2$.
+VRTD -- learning rate $\alpha = 0.1$ and batch sizes $M \in {5,10,20}*10^3$.
+For vanilla TD decreasing learning rate is set to $1/\sqrt{t}$, where $t$ is a number of the performed update.
+Average results over 10 runs are shown in Figure \ref{fig:iid_alg_comp}.
+The figure shows that TD-SVRG converges even if its performance suffers from high variance, VRTD algorithms oscillate after reaching a certain level (due to bias).
+Vanilla TD with decreasing learning rate converges slowly then SVRG.